Gerard Lee

+Gerard Lee (23 November 1951 – 25 November 2025) was an Australian screenwriter, novelist, and director.
+He was best known for his contributions to Australian independent cinema and for his long-standing collaboration with Jane Campion.

-Early life
+Early life and education

-Gerard Lee was born in Melbourne and brought up in Brisbane in the 1960s in the inner southern suburb of Dutton Park.
-Lee began writing for The Telegraph newspaper at the age of 16, although he later attended the University of Queensland, the Australian Film, Television and Radio School, and, many decades later, Queensland University of Technology (QUT).
+Gerard Lee was born in Melbourne in 1951 and brought up in Brisbane in the 1960s in the inner southern suburb of Dutton Park.
+Lee began writing for The Telegraph newspaper as a cadet at the age of 16 before later attending the University of Queensland and the Australian Film, Television and Radio School.
+He submitted the feature-length film script Swell and accompanying thesis for a Master of Arts degree to the Queensland University of Technology in 2003.

-Early career
+Career

-Lee started as a poet and drummer (including sitting in as the drummer for the first performance by Brisbane band, The Go-Betweens).
-He later moved to fiction and travel writing, then writing for film and television.
+Lee started as a poet and drummer (including sitting in as the drummer for the first performance by Brisbane band, the Go-Betweens).
+He later migrated to fiction and travel writing, before focusing on writing for film and television.